 However, just like with any decorative piece with moving parts, a fountain needs specific care and maintenance to function properly and achieve its desired purpose in your garden.
 Otherwise, it won’t be able to do much in terms of aesthetics and style; plus, no one really wants to look at a leaky and dirty water feature!

 How To Care For Your Garden Fountain

 I decided to get a garden fountain last spring and, I love it.
 It’s a starter one so to speak and, since I love it so much, I’m getting a larger one this year.
 I knew having a garden fountain would be the perfect way to add a zen-like vibe to our outdoor space and, it’s truly become a relaxing haven for us.

 It’s a fact that water has a calming effect on us, and when you take the sounds and visuals of beautiful water fountains outdoors, it’s the perfect melody of stress-free moments.
 To that end, here are some tips on how to take care of your outdoor garden fountain.

 Once every week, apply a treatment solution to the water circulating in your fountain.
 This sanitizes the water and strips it clean of unwanted organisms, thus preventing algae growth as well as the mineral buildup in your fountain’s mechanisms and finish.

-This also ensures that your fountain not only continues to work properly but also that its appearance is preserved.
-However, if you are growing aquatic plants or animals like fish and turtles in a pond where your fountain is integrated into, you will need to eschew this step and remove the algae and mineral deposits manually or mechanically instead.
+This also ensures that your fountain continues to work properly and that its appearance is preserved.
+However, if you are growing aquatic plants or animals like fish and turtles in a pond where your fountain is integrated, you will need to eschew this step and remove the algae and mineral deposits manually or mechanically instead.